-(b) Address the needs identified in Factor 2;
+(a) Address the needs identified in Factor 2; and

-(c) Relate to and not duplicate other activities in the target area.
-Duplicative efforts will be acceptable only if an applicant can demonstrate through documentation that there is a population in need that is not being served; and b.
-(3 Points) Involvement of the faculty and students.
+(b) Relate to and not duplicate other activities in the target area.

+b.
+(2 points) Involvement of the Faculty and Students.
 The applicant must describe how it proposes to integrate the institution's students and faculty into the proposed project activities.